dart-archive/dart_enhancement_proposals/Walkthrough.md

-Let's say Jan has an idea improve the Dart language.
+Let's say Kate has an idea improve the Dart language.
 Here's how she goes about it.
-From here on out, "she" refers to Jan, and "we" refers to the DEP committee.
+From here on out, "she" refers to Kate, and "we" refers to the DEP committee.

 Here's the short version:

-1. Jan starts an informal discussion on the [`core-dev@dartlang.org`][core-dev] mailing list.
+1. Kate starts an informal discussion on the [`core-dev@dartlang.org`][core-dev] mailing list.
 2. She creates a new repo for her DEP containing the proposal, tests, prototype, examples, docs, etc.